Russia sets cease-fire for evacuations amid heavy shelling

 The West has broadly backed Ukraine, offering aid and weapon shipments and slapping Russia with vast sanctions.
 But no NATO troops have been sent to Ukraine.

-Zelenskyy has also heaped criticism on Western leaders for not responding with more force to Russia.
-He reiterated a request for foreign protectors to impose a no-fly zone over Ukraine, which NATO so far has ruled out because of concerns such an action would lead to a far wider war.
+Zelenskyy has heaped criticism on Western leaders for not responding with more force to Russia.
+He reiterated a request for foreign forces to impose a no-fly zone over Ukraine, which NATO so far has ruled out because of concerns such an action would lead to a far wider war.

-Zelenskyy also asked the United States and NATO countries to send more warplanes to Ukraine.
-But that idea is complicated by questions about how to provide aircraft to Ukrainian pilots.
+Zelenskyy also asked the United States and NATO countries to send more warplanes to Ukraine and for more sanctions against Russia.

-He later urged the West to tighten its sanctions on Russia, saying that “the audacity of the aggressor is a clear signal” that existing sanctions are not enough.

-Russia has become increasingly isolated in the days since the invasion began, closing itself off to outside sources of information as sanctions bite deeply into its economy.
-The ruble has plunged in value, and dozens of multinational companies ended or dramatically scaled back their work in the country.
+Russia has become increasingly isolated in the days since the invasion began, as sanctions forced dozens of multinational companies to end or scale back their work in the country and Moscow dramatically restricted independent reporting on the conflict.
+The ruble has plunged in value, and Russia’s extensive trade ties with the West have been all but severed.

-On Sunday, American Express announced it would suspend operations in Russia, as well as in Russian-allied Belarus.
-Also, two of the so-called Big Four accounting firms, KPMG and PricewaterhouseCoopers, said Sunday they would end their relationships with their Russia-based member firms.

-TikTok announced Sunday that Russian users would not be able to post new videos or see videos shared from elsewhere in the world.
-The company blamed Moscow’s new “fake news” law, which makes it illegal, among other things, to describe the fighting as an invasion.
-Netflix also cut its service to Russia but provided no details.

 Associated Press reporters from around the world contributed to this report.